egadames/project02/readme.md

   * If the user reaches the last card and the next button is pressed.
 THis action takes the user to the final screen where a modal appears telling them their number correct and their percentage correct.
   * On this model, there are 2 buttons that will send the user to the startpage or allow the user to redo the quiz.

-### Additional Features
-  * There will be an additional feature that allows the user to create different flashcard stacks.
-Currently all the flashcards are grouped together so if there are different subjects there will be no way to only study a certain subject.
-  * There will be a more advanced version of the quiz that incoroprates True or False questions and also multiple choice.

 ### Screenshot

 ![app start page](https://github.com/egadames/project02/blob/master/client/src/asset/startPage.JPG)
 ![app view all](https://github.com/egadames/project02/blob/master/client/src/asset/viewAll.JPG)